DavidC6473/Art-Palette/README.md

    npm install
    ```

-4. Replace the Access_Key in the following line of App.js with your Unsplash API access key:
+4. Sign up and create an app on Unsplash then replace the Access_Key in the following line of App.js with your Unsplash API access key:

    ```javascript
    const clientID = "Access_Key";